runningman84/chef-monitor/README.md

 Attributes
 ==========

+`node["monitor"]["transport"]` - Defaults to rabbitmq.
+Supports rabbitmq, redis and snssqs

 `node["monitor"]["master_address"]` - Bypass the chef node search and explicitly set the address to reach the master server.
+Only used for rabbitmq and redis transport.

 `node["monitor"]["environment_aware_search"]` - Defaults to false.
 If true, will limit search to the node's chef_environment.